diya1411/Task-Manager/README.md

-# 🚀 Task Management System
+## Task Management System

 A full-stack task management application featuring a RESTful API with real-time updates via WebSockets.

 ---

-## 📌 Project Overview
+### Project Overview

 This **Task Management System** allows users to manage tasks via a RESTful API and receive real-time updates via WebSockets.
 It uses MongoDB for data persistence and Docker for containerization, focusing on modern backend development with a clean, minimal frontend.

 ---

-## 🎯 Features
+###  Features

-- [x] RESTful API for CRUD operations on tasks
+-  RESTful API for CRUD operations on tasks
-- [x] Real-time task updates via WebSocket
+-  Real-time task updates via WebSocket
-- [x] MongoDB with Mongoose for data persistence
+-  MongoDB with Mongoose for data persistence
-- [x] Docker and Docker Compose containerization
+-  Docker and Docker Compose containerization
-- [x] Simple frontend to interact with the API and WebSocket
+-  Simple frontend to interact with the API and WebSocket
-- [x] Modular, clean TypeScript code
+-  Modular, clean TypeScript code

 ---

-## 🛠️ Technologies Used
+### Technologies Used
 **Backend:**
 - Node.js
 - Express.js